HiJen14/HiJen14.github.io/pages/windwaker/windwakermain.md

 They slowly set you up to get better in the game, that doesn't mean there aren't glitches in the run that need quite some practice.</p>
 <br />
 <p>All the glitches I come across while speedrunning this game are also featured on this website.
-To document them and make other people aware they exist, same for set-ups I make.</p>
+To document them and make gamers / runners aware they exist.
+You can also find set-ups for some of the tricks/glitches.</p>
 <br />
 <p><span style="color:red">The glitches, bugs and exploits explained on this website are discovered by
 the Wind Waker HD community.
 Only the glitches I'm sure about discovered by me will state so.
 At the moment, I'm